swiftlang/swift-evolution/proposals/0000-add-last-methods.md

 Unfortunately, there are no such methods that search from the end of a bidirectional collection.
 Finding the last of a particular kind of element has multiple applications, particularly with text, such as wrapping a long string into lines of a maximum length or trimming whitespace from the beginning and end of a string.

 You can work around this limitation by using the methods above on a reversed view of a collection, but the resulting code is truly dreadful.
-For example, to find the corresponding last index to `a.index(where: { $0 > 25 })`, this unholy incantation is required:
+For example, to find the corresponding last index to `a.index(where: { $0 > 25 })`, something lik this unholy incantation is required:

 ```swift
 (a.reversed().index(where: { $0 > 25 })?.base).flatMap({ a.index(before: $0) })